BelledonneCommunications/linphone-sdk/lime/README.md

  - A php/mysql (on docker) version of UNSECURE X3DH server is provided in *tester/server/php* See README from this directory for instructions.

-A test instance of the nodejs X3DH server shall be running on sip5.linphone.org.

-The main difference between the two versions of test server is that nodejs will request user authentification (accepting any command with some test credentials) while the PHP version is not performing any sort of user authentication.

 Library settings
 ----------------